Petro Mohyla: Legacy

 Historic preservation was another aspect of Mohyla's multifaceted career.
 He initiated substantial restoration projects of key historical monuments in Kyiv and around the country.
 Among them was the cathedral of Saint Sophia in Kyiv.
 People believed that for as long the cathedral was standing, the city would be spared from destruction.
-Thus by restoring St. Sophia and other monuments, Mohyla, on the one hand, strengthened the Ukrainian Church’s position, and on the other, his efforts were a morale booster for the whole country at a times when national unity and independence were at risk.
+Thus by restoring St. Sophia and other monuments, Mohyla, on the one hand, strengthened the Ukrainian Church's position, and on the other, his efforts were a morale booster for the whole country at a times when national unity and independence were at risk.

-Petro Mohyla died in 1647, on the eve of the national liberation war of 1648-1654.
-In his testament, he instructed that all Ruthenian people be literate and all his property be given to the Mohyla collegium which for nearly two centuries remained the only higher education establishment in the Orthodox world.
-The school became an important scientific, educational, cultural, and spiritual center of Orthodox world, especially Ukraine, Belarus and Russia.
+Petro Mohyla died in 1647, on the eve of the Khmelnytsky Uprising.
+In his testament, he instructed that all Ruthenian people be literate and all his property be given to the Mohyla collegium, which for nearly two centuries remained the only higher education establishment in the Orthodox world.
+The school became an important scientific, educational, cultural, and spiritual center of the Orthodox world, especially Ukraine, Belarus and Russia.
 Its graduates propagated ideas of humanism and national self-determination.
-After the Cossack Hetmanate became part of Russia, graduates helped Nikon to introduce the Ukrainian Orthodox faith to Russians to have the common faith in Ukraine, Belarus and Russia.
-Many of graduates pursued their careers in Western Europe but many traveled the countryside and taught in villages and towns.
-According to the Christian Arab scholar Paul of Aleppo, who in 1655 traveled through Ukraine to Moscow, “Even villagers in Ukraine can read and write …and village priests consider it their duty to instruct orphans and not let them run in the streets as vagabonds.”
+After the Cossack Hetmanate came under Russian rule, its graduates helped Nikon to introduce the Ukrainian Orthodox faith to Russians to have the common faith in Ukraine, Belarus, and Russia.
+Many of its graduates pursued their careers in Western Europe, but many traveled around the countryside and taught in villages and towns.
+According to the Christian Arab scholar Paul of Aleppo, who in 1655 traveled through Ukraine to Moscow, "Even villagers in Ukraine can read and write … and village priests consider it their duty to instruct orphans and not let them run in the streets as vagabonds."

-Thus Petro Mohyla is credited with laying the foundation for a cultural epoch which historians call the Mohyla period.
+Thus, Petro Mohyla is credited with laying the foundation for a cultural epoch which historians call the Mohyla period.
 One of the attributes of this epoch was book publication.
 Despite the political instability in Ukraine in the late 1600s, it had 13 printing presses, of which 9 were Ukrainian, 3 Polish, and 1 Jewish.
 The output of these presses was not only of a religious nature.
-For example, in 1679 the press in Novhorod-Siverski put out over 3 000 copies of various textbooks for elementary schools.
-This was a tremendous achievement due in part to Mohyla’s efforts to spread literacy among all social groups.
+For example, in 1679 the press in Novhorod-Siverski put out over 3,000 copies of various textbooks for elementary schools.
+This was a tremendous achievement due in part to Mohyla's efforts to spread literacy among all social groups.